agi-brain/xuance/docs/source/documents/usage/installation.rst

 Testing whether the installation was successful
 --------------------------------------------------------------------

-After installing XuanPolicy, you can enter the Python runtime environment by typing "python" in the terminal.
+After installing XuanCe, you can enter the Python runtime environment by typing "python" in the terminal.
-Then, test the installation of xuanpolicy by typing:
+Then, test the installation of xuance by typing:

 .. code-block:: python

-    import xuanpolicy
+    import xuance

-If no error or warning messages are displayed, it indicates that XuanPolicy has been successfully installed.
+If no error or warning messages are displayed, it indicates that XuanCe has been successfully installed.
 You can proceed to the next step and start using it.